Last Updated on

-- HTTPS improves page loading times, in return better rankings likely to reach.
+- HTTPS improves page loading times, we definitely want it.

-It is equally important to link internal pages on the website.
+It is equally important to link our own internal pages as well.
 This creates a better user experience and passes link juice to the internal pages.

-Having a content silo strategy is my priority when building websites.
-There are many resources online showing how to use silo architecture properly.
+Having a content silo architecture is my priority building websites.
+There are many resources online showing how you could build a powerful silo architecture.